bammnels/Discord-Moderation-Bot/README.md

 # Important

-This bot have the MIT License, and was made with Python 3.6.8.
-You can download any version of Python here: https://www.python.org/
+This bot have the MIT License.
+Also, this was made with Python 3.6.8 and you can download any version of Python here: https://www.python.org/.
 The bot's prefix is y!, but you can change it anytime.

 # Thank you, and hope this can help you somehow!